 | MMP inhibition | May reduce matrix metalloproteinase activity | Slows collagen degradation in aging skin |

-Collagen peptides have more human clinical trial data than most other peptides in this encyclopedia, driven by the nutraceutical industry.
+Collagen peptides have more human clinical trial data than most other peptides in this directory, driven by the nutraceutical industry.

 | Study Area | Design | Key Findings | Evidence |